1st Forfarshire Artillery Volunteers: 76th (Highland) Field Regiment

 On the outbreak of war 76th (Highland) Field Rgt mobilised in 51st (H) Division under the command of Lt-Col J.S.C.
-Sharp, still equipped with its World War I era 18-pounders and 4.5-inch howitzer, though now on pneumatic tyres and towed by gun tractors.
+Sharp, still equipped with its First World War-era 18-pounders and 4.5-inch howitzer, though now on pneumatic tyres and towed by gun tractors.
 On 1 October 1939 it moved to Ewshot and started to train hard, though many equipment problems were reported.
 It left Aldershot and landed at Le Havre on 31 January to join the new British Expeditionary Force (BEF), deploying at Avelin near Lille.
 On 5 March the regiment exchanged with a field regiment of 3rd Division, and remained with this Regular Army formation for the rest of the war.